StevenTammen/StevenTammen.github.io/pages/being-opinionated.md

 This is not to minimize the importance that experience has.
 Experience is a very necessary component of determining truth in this world.
 However, helpful experience is only loosely associated with age.
 While it's politically incorrect to say so, some people never amount to anything in their lives.
 For all their long years, they learn relatively little, do relatively little, and leave nothing of worth behind when they die.
 Particularly in our society of hedonistic consumerism, many people fail to realize even a fraction of their potential.

 On the other hand, there are plenty of dedicated young people who achieve great things in their youth.
 Alexander conquered most of the known world before he hit 32.
-Mozart wrote his substantial musical corpus before his early death at 35.
+Mozart wrote his substantial corpus before his early death at 35.
 Put simply, the idea that you have to be old to have valuable things to contribute is rubbish.

 What all this has to do with the rest of the information on this page is this: everyone, regardless of age, is allowed to hold strong opinions if they have the *bona fides* to justify their opinions.

 ### Experiential Bias

-I commonly run into people who thing that truth is somehow related to scholarly opinion.
-It seems like a harmless presupposition, but leads to a great deal of dismissive behavior towards the views of non-academics, and a subsequent overvaluation of the opinions of a few.
+I commonly run into people who think that truth is somehow related to scholarly opinion.
+It seems like a harmless presupposition, but leads to a great deal of dismissive behavior towards the views of non-academics, and an overvaluation of the views of a few.

 When you think about it, professional academics are actually biased.
 Their research is their livelihood.
 What would happen if they discovered that their research had little practical applicability and few realizable benefits?
 Would they do the intellectually honest thing and state such dispassionately?
 One would hope.
 But you would be naive to believe that the academy is some sort of self-policing body of truth-seekers.
 Rather, it is political and monetized.
 (Some fields more so than others).